Substance Abuse Counseling (DAAC)

 - Pass the Texas certification exam for substance abuse counseling

-- Apply for the Licensed Chemical Dependency Counselor (LCDC) credential through the Texas Health and Human Services Commission (HHSC)
+- Apply for the Licensed Chemical Dependency Counselor (LCDC) credential through Texas HHSC

-This program is designed to align with the education requirements needed for state certification and provides a strong foundation for students who plan to pursue the LCDC licensure.
+This program is designed to align with the education requirements needed for state certification and provides a strong foundation for students pursuing LCDC licensure.

 What You Learn in the Program

-Students in the substance abuse counseling program develop key skills used by professionals in treatment and recovery environments, including:
+Students develop essential skills used by professionals in treatment and recovery settings, including:

 - Counseling methods and intervention strategies